Beyond Buy vs. Build: How Endgame Thinking shapes CTO decision-making

 Sergii Gorpynich

-CTO at Star
+CTO & co-founder at Star

 With MS degrees in engineering and business, Sergii is a lifelong student of the ways technologies enrich human lives.
 Sergii is a co-founding Chief Technology Officer at Star, leading our Engineering organization across the full domain of industry, technology, and service delivery offerings.